manabuo/machine-learning-using-tensorflow/logistic_regression.md

         print(msg)
 ```

-Outer loop is for epochs in which we first shuffle input array indices and then define a [python generator](https://wiki.python.org/moin/Generators) for batch creation.
+The outer loop is for epochs in which we first shuffle input array indices and then define a [Python generator](https://wiki.python.org/moin/Generators) for a batch creation.
 This function takes in a list of indices and creates a slice that contains `BATCH_SIZE` number or less of elements.
-The inner explicit loop is over number of batches that is computed beforehand.
-In the loop, [`next()`](https://www.programiz.com/python-programming/methods/built-in/next) function takes in our predefined python generator and returns a list of index values of length `BATCH_SIZE`.
+The inner explicit loop is over a number of batches that are computed beforehand.
+In the loop, [`next()`](https://www.programiz.com/python-programming/methods/built-in/next) function takes in our predefined Python generator and returns a list of index values of length `BATCH_SIZE`.
 Every time this function is executed function retrieves the next item in the iterator.

 Having obtained the list of indices, we construct an input `feed` dictionary, where we define which input array is assigned to which placeholder in the graph.
 In this example, we train our model using batches and thus we provide only slices of whole target and feature data sets.
 Then we execute the graph, by supplying
 [`run`](https://www.tensorflow.org/api_docs/python/tf/Session#run) method with two parameters, `fetches` which may be a single graph element or list of an arbitrary number of graph elements, `feed_dict` corresponds to input values.